 In a bowl of a standing mixer with a whisk attachment, beat egg whites on medium speed until foamy.
 Add 2 tablespoons sugar and continue beating until stiff peaks form.
 Scrape the meringue in another bowl.
 Set aside.

-In the same bowl, mix flour mixture, egg yolks, oil and lemon zest and the remaining sugar until smooth.
+In the same bowl, mix flour mixture, egg yolks, oil, milk and lemon zest and the remaining sugar until smooth.
 About 3 minutes.

 Fold in half of the meringue into the batter until almost combined.
 Then fold in the rest of the meringue into the batter until just incorporated.
 Evenly distribute the batter into the prepared cake pans and spread evenly.